garethtdavies/docker-masterclass/README.md

 Here, the command being executed is the shell itself (`/bin/sh`) and the parameters passed signify to run a command in it (`-c`) and the command to run (`/list-files.sh`).
-Of course, if the command to execute was a binary, we could just use `CMD ["/path/to/binary", "param1", "param2"]` instead.
+Of course, if the command to execute was a binary, we could just use `CMD ["/path/to/binary", "param1", "param2"]` instead, and in fact because `list-files.sh` includes the environment to use in its header (`#!/bin/bash`) we could run the script without invoking `bash` first.

 At this point, most users would say "I think I'll use the shell form, it's much quicker to write".
 But beware!
-Whilst the second form of `CMD` does indeed require you to use a shell to invoke a script, it *also* ensures that signals passed to the container are propagated to it.
+Whilst the second form of `CMD` does indeed require you to use a JSON structure, it *also* ensures that signals passed to the container are propagated to it.
 That means that when the container is stopped using `docker stop`, the `SIGTERM` signal is correctly passed to the script or executable that allows it to clean up correctly.
 Using